VoxelForge/VoxelForge/API.md

       only parameter (has the data type of the entry data) and must return a formspec which is inserted in the Entry tab.

+#### Predefined values `build_formspec`
+For `build_formspec` you can either define your own function or use one of the following predefined functions:

+* `doc.entry_templates.text`: Expects entry data to be a string.
+  It will be inserted directly into the entry.
+Use “`\n`” to start a new line.

 #### Return value
 Always `nil`.